Caske2000/Armor-Plus/README.md

 Step 2) Download the latest version of Armor Plus (see Links: CurseForge)

+Step 2.5) It's currently neccessairy to also have to mod BuildCraft installed, so download it as well

 Step 3) Just place the mod file in the 'mods' folder of your .minecraft directory.

 ~Caske2000